dwymark/lambek-type-induction/notes/fundamentals.md

    $\forall x\in T: \mathtt{len}(x)=n \ \&\ (\exists A\in X^+: A\triangleright x) \Rightarrow \exists A\in X^+ : \mathtt{len}(A)=n\ \&\ A\triangleright x$

 ## References
-- "The Mathematics of Sentence Structure" by Joachim Lambek, 1958
+- Lambek, J. (1958).
+The mathematics of sentence structure. *The American Mathematical Monthly*, 65(3), 154-170.